Nairobi National Park

 For a more immersive experience, embark on a walking safari along a raised wooden walkway.
 This unique activity provides visitors with an aerial view of the park’s spectacular landscapes and animals.
 Additionally, it serves as preparation for the closer encounters with wildlife during game drives.
 Walking safaris offer a different perspective, allowing you to appreciate the beauty and serenity of the reserve while enhancing your understanding of its inhabitants.

-The Ivory Burning Site and Picnic Area: A Historic Conservation Monument
+The Ivory Burning Site and Picnic Area

 Visit the Ivory Burning Site, a historic location where 2,000 elephant tusks weighing 12 tonnes were set ablaze on July 18, 1989, by Kenya’s former president, Daniel Arap Moi.
 This symbolic act demonstrated Kenya’s commitment to African elephant conservation and zero tolerance for the ivory trade.
 Today, the site features a monument, ashes of ivory, a lawn with benches, and a lavatory, serving as both a historic landmark and a peaceful picnic area.